-MUS126 A-G / 3 cr. hrs.
+A/3 cr. hrs.
 MUSIC THEORY II (DIATONICISM)

-In-depth study of four-part writing utilizing seventh chords, secondary dominants, leading tone dominants and their resolutions.
-Also includes candences, phrasing, and non-chord tones.
+In-depth study of four-part writing utilizing triads, seventh chords, and figured bass.
+Also includes study of non-chord tones, phrasing, cadences, and usage of diatonic seventh chords.
 Creation of a four-part musical phrase from a given melody or bass line.
-Analysis of examples from repertoire.
 Prerequisite: C or better in MUS122 and MUS123; corequisite: MUS127 and MUS128.